 - the eight-cell stage on the third day

 - the morula stage on the fourth day and

 - the blastocyst stage on the fifth day

 - The doctor usually inserts one or more embryos in the woman’s uterus two to three days after egg retrieval.
 This process is referred to as embryo transfer.

 The embryos can also develop in an incubator up to the fifth day, i.e. the blastocyst stage, thanks to improved cell culture media (blastocyst culture).
 If the doctor transfers such developed embryos into the woman’s uterus, this is referred to as blastocyst transfer.

-Cryopreservation is known to have detrimental effects on the sperm structure and function.
+Cryopreservation is known to have detrimental effects on sperm structure and function.
 Recovery of an optimal number of functionally intact spermatozoa from thawed samples has always been the main objective of semen cryopreservation technology.4 The principle involved is the prevention of intracellular ice crystal formation and optimal dehydration of the cells.
-For this a large variety of glycerol and non – glycerol based cryoprotectants have been used.
-Cryoprotectants act by decreasing the freezing point of a solution by increasing the amount of salts and solutes present in the liquid phase of the sample, thereby decreasing ice formation within the spermatozoa.5
+For this, a large variety of glycerol and non – glycerol-based cryoprotectants have been used.
+Cryoprotectants act by decreasing the freezing point of a solution by increasing the number of salts and solutes present in the liquid phase of the sample, thereby decreasing ice formation within the spermatozoa.5

-Human uterus is considered as the best natural incubator for inseminated semen samples.
+The human uterus is considered as the best natural incubator for inseminated semen samples.
 Therefore most of the clinicians believe in inseminating semen samples immediately after thawing.
 This is because they fear that if the sample is kept in the in vitro conditions for a long time, the sperms might lose their functional capacity.
-The purpose of this prospective study was to carry out computer assisted semen analysis of the frozen sperm sample after thawing and predict their cryosurvival and evaluate the progressive motility recovery rate of the frozen spermatozoa 20 and 40 min post thawing.
+The purpose of this prospective study was to carry out computer-assisted semen analysis of the frozen sperm sample after thawing and predict their cryosurvival and evaluate the progressive motility recovery rate of the frozen spermatozoa 20 and 40 min post-thawing.